ncbi/vadr/documentation/annotate.md

 ## `v-annotate.pl` example usage <a name="exampleusage"></a>

-`v-annotate.pl` uses previously created VADR models from `v-build.pl` and uses them to analyze and annotate sequences in an input sequence file.
+`v-annotate.pl` uses previously created VADR models from `v-build.pl` to analyze and annotate sequences in an input sequence file.
 As part of the analysis of the sequences, more than 40 types of unexpected characteristics, or *alerts* are detected and reported in the output.
 Most of the alerts are *fatal* in that if a sequence has one or more fatal alerts, they will be designated as *failing* sequences.
 Sequences with zero fatal alerts are designated as *passing* sequences.
 The types of alerts are described further below.